 - The number on your ID card

-- The name and address of the practitioner of the covered services
+- The name and address of the provider of the covered services

-- The name and address of any ordering physician
+- The name and address of any ordering provider

-- An itemized bill from your practitioner that includes the Current Procedural Terminology (CPT) codes or a description of each charge
+- An itemized bill from your provider that includes the Current Procedural Terminology (CPT) codes or a description of each charge

 - The date the injury or sickness began